Procedure: Succession planning

 - Succession planning involves the systematic identification and development of internal replacement strategies for key positions or groups of positions.

-- Key positions are those that are critical to meeting the research and education objectives of the University, and where a delay in filling a vacancy would have significant adverse effect on the operation of the University.
+- Key positions are those that are critical to meeting the research, education and service objectives of the University, and where a delay in filling a vacancy would have significant adverse effect on the operation of the University.

-- The succession planning process helps sustain the future of research and education by:
+- Succession planning helps sustain the future of research, education and service by:

 - identifying key positions;